Print

 Persimmon Cake

-This tender and moist cake uses two kinds of persimmons and is topped with cinnamon cream cheese frosting.
+This tender and moist persimmon cake uses hachiya persimmon pulp and chunks of fuyu persimmons (optional), and is topped with a delicious cinnamon cream cheese frosting!

 Ingredients